 Dear Minuteman Parents and Guardians,

-We are excited for the opening of the 2022-2023 school year!
+We are excited for the upcoming school year!
 This page will inform you of updates and reminders.
 Please review the immunization requirements for this year.
 Links are provided for any required forms that may be needed for your child.

 Massachusetts General Law Chapter 76, Section 15, mandates that all students entering high school must submit a current physical examination along with documentation of immunizations.
 For new students, a list of current immunizations must be submitted prior to the first day of school to prevent delays in admission.
 Please note, a physical examination is required on an annual basis for participation in athletics.

 Grade 11: 2 doses; second dose MenACWY (formerly MCV4) must be given on or after the 16th birthday and within 8 weeks after the previous dose.
 1 dose is acceptable if it was given on or after the 16th birthday.
 Meningococcal B vaccine is not required and does not meet this requirement.
 The health office will send reminders to students who are due or overdue for this vaccine.
 Students have 3 months from their 16th birthday to submit proof of their second dose.